 The new lyrics that Lila writes for well-known fado songs are not only aimed at confronting homophobia and reflecting the experiences of the LGBTIQ community.
 They challenge all forms of discrimination.

-The group’s most recent music video, uploaded to YouTube this month, opens with the musicians reading a text about Portugal’s long history of Atlantic slave trade and how Brazil is a former Portuguese colony which had the largest number of slaves imported to the Americas.
+The group’s most recent music video, uploaded to YouTube this month, opens with the musicians reading a text about Portugal’s long history during the Atlantic slave trade and how Brazil is a former Portuguese colony that had the largest number of slaves imported to the Americas.

-The music video is based on a song by Brazilian singer Elza Soares and says: “On the avenue you left, the black skin and your voice.
+The music video is based on a song by Brazilian singer Elza Soares, and includes the lyrics: “On the avenue you left, the black skin and your voice.
 You are the woman at the end of this world.
 You are.
-And you will sing until the end".
+And you will sing until the end.”

 Get our weekly email